opensource-construction/initiative/docs/README.md

 #### What we see in AECO
 The construction industry is characterised by numerous small and medium-sized companies that operate locally with standard systems but individual processes.
 90% of architecture and engineering offices have less than 10 employees, 62% of construction companies have less than 50 employees.
 Most companies have little to no budget for research and development - certainly not for the development of digital solutions.
 Broadly speaking, the industry has…
 + **… a learning problem:** Stakeholders find it difficult to adapt to new trends / technologies.
-+ **… an innovation problem:** The landscape is characterised by closed ecosystems within companies and within software tools, which prevents innovation (and start-ups) from scaling.
++ **… an innovation problem:** The landscape is characterised by fragmented, closed ecosystems within companies and within software tools, which prevents innovation (and start-ups) from scaling.
 + **… a collaboration problem:** The “not invented here” syndrome is a real issue.
 In terms of digitalisation efforts, many companies still operate in competition rather than collaboration mode.

 #### Challenges faced by individual organisations